cipherstash/sqltk/README.md

 It uses the AST & parser from the [`sqlparser`](https://crates.io/crates/sqlparser) crate but replaces `sqlparser`'s `Visit` and `Visitor` traits with its own.

-`sqlparser`'s Visitor does not provide callbacks for every AST node type - which means it is not useful for any workload which requires exhaustive AST analysis.
+`sqlparser`'s Visitor does not provide callbacks for every AST node type - which means it is not useful for any workload which requires exhaustive and/or artbitrary AST analysis.
 In contrast, the implementation provided by `sqltk` is *exhaustive* - as in, every node in the `sqlparser` abstract syntax tree (AST) is traversed and _reported on_ to a Visitor.

 Additionally, `sqltk` traverses the AST in an order that is useful for semantic analysis  - specifically any node that might be _referred to_ by another node will be visited _before_ a node that might refer to it.